-- (a) The County will provide annual reimbursement of up to \$125 for certain classifications of employees in Public Works who are required to purchase boots meeting the suitable footwear standard set by the Department of Public Works. - (b) The County will provide annual reimbursement of up to \$225 for certain classifications of employees in Public Works who are required to purchase boots meeting the American National Standards Institute Z41 PT 99 PR (Puncture Resistant Standard).
+- (a) The County will provide an allowance of \$175 for certain designated classifications of employees in General Services, Public Works, and Parks and Recreation who are required to purchase boots meeting the suitable footwear standard set by the department. - (b) The County will provide an allowance of \$225 for certain classifications of employees in Public Works and the Stockton Metropolitan Airport who are required to purchase boots meeting the American National Standards Institute Z41 PT 99 PR (Puncture Resistant Standard).